Landis+Gyr Wins Tender Award by Belgian Fluvius to Supply Smart Meters and Related Services

-Cham, Switzerland - July 27, 2021 - Landis+Gyr NV (Belgium), a subsidiary of Landis+Gyr Group AG (SIX: LAND), has been awarded a tender to supply 2.5 million E360 residential smart electricity meters and 1 million residential smart gas meters by Belgian Fluvius System Operator cv.
+CHAM, Switzerland, July 27, 2021 /PRNewswire/ -- Landis+Gyr NV (Belgium), a subsidiary of Landis+Gyr Group AG (SIX: LAND), has been awarded a tender to supply 2.5 million E360 residential smart electricity meters and 1 million residential smart gas meters by Belgian Fluvius System Operator cv.
 This award constitutes an allocation of 50% of the tendered smart meter volume with installations starting in 2023.
 Landis+Gyr NV will also provide 15 years of Metering as a Service as well as IoT connectivity as a Service.
 The terms of the agreement are yet to be finalized.

 Fluvius acts as a central purchasing agent for the country's main energy distribution companies Resa and Ores in Wallonia, and Sibelga in Brussels.
 Fluvius completed the framework contract award procedure for the supply of new types of intelligent electricity and gas meters and related services, namely Metering as a Service and IoT Connectivity as a Service.
 Landis+Gyr's solution enables meter readings and control of the meters in conjunction with the relevant network operators.